Many noncancerous (benign) bone abnormalities may resemble bone tumors but are not.

 Unicameral bone cysts occur near the parts of the bone from which growth occurs (growth plates) in the arms or legs in children.
 The cysts often cause nearby bones to thin, which can lead to a fracture.
 Cysts may heal and may disappear as the fracture heals.
 Most often, these cysts are treated by injection with corticosteroids, often repeatedly, processed bone putty, or synthetic bone substitutes.
 Cysts that are more than 2 inches (about 5 centimeters) long or wide, particularly in children, may require surgery to remove the contents of the cyst from the bone by scraping it with a scoop-shaped instrument (curettage) and transplantation of bone from one site to another (bone grafting).
 However, many people with these cysts respond to injections rather than invasive surgery.
 Regardless of treatment, the cyst remains or recurs in about 10 to 15% of people.

 Fibrous dysplasia involves abnormal bone development during childhood.
 It may affect one bone or several bones.
-Birth marks and signs of early puberty (see Problems in Adolescents: Early Puberty) may be present; this is also called Albright's syndrome.
+Birth marks and signs of early puberty (see see Early Puberty) may be present; this is also called Albright's syndrome.
 The abnormal bone growths commonly stop developing at puberty.
 This condition rarely becomes cancerous (malignant).
 Calcitonin injections or bisphosphonates administered intravenously may help relieve the pain.
 A surgical procedure may correct deformities, fractures that do not heal with casting, or pain that cannot be relieved any other way.

 Aneurysmal Bone Cyst: